KovenYu/MAR/README.md

 where "0,1,2,3" specifies your gpu IDs.
 If you are using gpus with 12G memory, you need 4 gpus to run in the default setting (batchsize=368).
+If you set a small batch size, please do not forget to lower the learning rate as the gradient would be stronger for a smaller batch size.
 Please also note that since I load the whole datasets into cpu memory to cut down IO overhead, you need at least 40G cpu memory.
 Hence I recommend you run it on a server.